tourunen/pouta-spark-course/README.md

     sudo docker run --net=host -d -e CONFIGPROXY_AUTH_TOKEN=$TOKEN --name=proxy jupyter/configurable-http-proxy --default-target http://127.0.0.1:9999

+Generate a password hash for the notebooks

+    sudo docker run jupyter/pyspark-notebook python3 -c "from IPython.lib import passwd; print(passwd('dont_use_this'))"

 Now run the image which we just built and tagged.
 This runs 2 notebook containers, keeping tmpnb in the foreground - good for debugging